create-go-app/.github/profile/README.md

 - [cli]: A powerful interactive CLI to build your next wonderful project.
 - [fiber-go-template]: A production-ready backend template with `Fiber` web framework for Create Go App CLI.
-- [chi-go-template]: A production-ready backend template with `go-chi` router for Create Go App CLI.
+- [chi-go-template]: A simple health-check backend template with `go-chi` router for Create Go App CLI.
 - [net_http-go-template]: A standard `net/http` backend template for Create Go App CLI.

 <!-- Links -->